- Home

 A few critical details about these rates:

-• The 60-69 bracket is the maximum.
-SafetyWing does not cover travelers aged 70 and above on Nomad Insurance.
-If you are over 69, look at World Nomads , which covers travelers up to age 69 on Standard and some Explorer plans.
+- The 60-69 bracket is the maximum.
+SafetyWing doesn’t cover travelers aged 70 and above on Nomad Insurance.
+If you’re over 69, look at World Nomads , which covers travelers up to age 69 on Standard and some Explorer plans.

 What You Get at Every Price Point

 The coverage is identical across all age brackets.
-There is no reduced coverage for older travelers — you just pay more for the same $250,000 medical limit, $100,000 evacuation, and all other benefits.
-The deductible ($250 per injury/illness) is also the same regardless of age.
+There’s no reduced coverage for older travelers — you just pay more for the same $250,000 medical limit, $100,000 evacuation, and all other benefits.
+The zero deductible applies regardless of age.

 This is actually a strong point of SafetyWing’s pricing model.
 Many competitors reduce coverage limits or increase deductibles for older travelers.
 SafetyWing charges more but delivers the same product.